Sam31551/UnderGrad_Applied_Predictive_Analytics/README.md

 ## Data Preparation

-Data was shuffled and then split into X (predictors) and Y (target variable) datasets.
+Data was shuffled and then split into predictors (X) and target variable (Y) datasets.

 ## Feature Selection

 Forward, Backward and Best Subset feature selection techniques are implemented.

 The top features found with each technique are stored.

 ## Models on best variables